What is MVP?

 MVP, short for Minimum Viable Product is a concept that emerged in Silicon Valley and became very famous after the publication of the book Lean Startup, by Eric Ries.

-The MVP, as the name implies, is the simplest exhibition that will be created and made available to users to validate an idea and collect essential data to validate the direction of the product.
-Even if the final product is something much bigger, this minimum will be essential to find out if the path is correct or if it is necessary to change (pivot) the direction.
+The MVP, as the name implies, is the simplest set of features made available to users to validate an idea and collect essential data to guide the direction of the product.
+Even if the final product is something much bigger, this minimum is essential to find out if the path is correct or if it is necessary to change direction (pivot).

 Using an analogy, imagine that your final product is like a cake.
 To do so, you must think of all the layers, right?